My sister lives on Oahu.

 - Nonstick cooking oil spray

-- 1 pound medium-sized shrimp, peeled and deveined with the tails on
+- 1 pound medium-sized raw shrimp, deveined with tails on

 - Coarse salt